Bond-based nonlocal models by nonlocal operator method in symmetric support domain: Numerical examples

 \section{Numerical examples}

-The numerical examples are carried out based on a Verlet-velocity explicit time integration algorithm.
-The quasi-static condition for some cases is achieved by applying the velocity boundary conditions gradually.
-The reaction forces are retrieved by summing the internal forces of the selected particle set before applying the boundary conditions.
+The Verlet-velocity explicit time integration algorithm is utilized to conduct numerical examples.
+In certain scenarios, the quasi-static state can be attained through the gradual imposition of velocity boundary conditions.
+The summation of internal forces of the designated particle set is performed to obtain the reaction forces, which are subsequently subjected to the boundary conditions.